wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 }
 ```

-Now that our store is ready, we can start working on the view.
-Since we want to display the restaurants on the homepage, we are going to update the `pages/index.vue`.
+Now that your store is ready, you can start working on the view.
+Since you want to display the restaurants on the homepage, you need to update the `pages/index.vue`.

+  - Copy/paste the following code:

 `pages/index.vue`